jim-easterbrook/pywws/README.txt

       directories if Hourly.py didn't find them.
   21/ Set up a cron job to run Hourly.py every hour or every few hours or
       every day, according to your needs, at a minute or two past the hour.
-  22/ Edit templates, Hourly.py and other files to adjust everything to your
+  22/ Edit templates, weather.ini and other files to adjust everything to your
       taste.

 Comments or questions?
 Please subscribe to the pywws mailing list